PLA vs ABS vs PETG: A Comparison of 3D Printing Filaments

 PLA, ABS, and PETG are three of the most popular filaments for FDM 3D printing.

-One of the most important decisions to make when it comes to 3D printing is material choice.
+Before turning your 3D printer on and pressing start on a new print, one of the most important decisions to make is what type of material to use.
 Each filament has its own set of properties and printing parameters, as well as benefits and limitations.
-In this guide, we’re looking at the three most commonly used filaments in 3D printing: PLA, ABS, and PETG to better understand their properties, advantages (and disadvantages), best practices for filament choice, and more.
+In this guide, we’re looking at the three most commonly used filaments in 3D printing: PLA, ABS, and PETG to better understand their properties, advantages (and disadvantages), best practices for filament choice, leading filament suppliers, and more.

 When we talk about 3D printing filament, we’re referring to a class of thermoplastic materials used as the raw material for fused deposition modeling (FDM) 3D printers.
 In the FDM printing process, filament is fed into a print head, where it is subsequently melted and extruded through a nozzle.
 The extruded material is deposited onto a build surface, solidifying as it cools.
 The deposition process is repeated layer by layer to create a three-dimensional object.

 Today, there are many types of thermoplastic filament available to makers and professional users, each with its own unique set of properties.
-As we’ll see in further detail, these properties, such as melting temperature, strength, and flexibility, play a significant role in determining the applications the material is viable for.
+As we’ll see in further detail, these properties—such as melting temperature, strength, and flexibility—play a significant role in determining the applications the material is viable for.
 Furthermore, choosing the right print settings for each material can play a significant role in the final 3D print’s quality and strength.
+Let's dive in, starting with PLA

 Recommended reading: The Ultimate Guide to Types of 3D Printing Materials